Generic method for bijections between blossoming trees and planar maps: Recovering previous bijections

 \subsection{$m$-Eulerian maps with prescribed degree sequence}

 In \cite{MBMSch00}, the authors define \emph{$m$-Eulerian} maps as bipartite maps such that black vertices all have degree $m$ and each white vertex has degree multiple of $m$.
 We give in this section a much shorter proof that these maps are in bijection with the so-called \emph{$m$-Eulerian trees}.
 Considering black vertices as hyper-edges, $m$-Eulerian maps form in fact a subclass of $m$-regular hypermaps, which boils down to Eulerian maps if $m=2$.
-Let us root $m$-Eulerian maps in a white corner, and call the extremities of the root edge respectively the \emph{white} and the \emph{black root vertex}. \bigbreak \bigbreak
+Let us root $m$-Eulerian maps in a white corner, and call the extremities of the root edge respectively the \emph{white} and the \emph{black root vertex}.

-An important feature of these maps is that they can be canonically labelled on edges with integers in $ ]$ in such a way that: \begin{itemize} \item the root edge has label 1; \item around each black vertex, edges are labelled from 1 to $m$ in clockwise order; \item around each white vertex, edges are cyclically labelled in counterclockwise order; in particular, if $v$ is a white vertex with degree $km$, it is incident to exactly $k$ edges of label $i$ for any $i$ in $ ]$. \end{itemize}
+An important feature of these maps is that they can be canonically labelled on edges with integers in $ ]$ in such a way that:

+\begin{itemize} \item the root edge has label 1; \item around each black vertex, edges are labelled from 1 to $m$ in clockwise order; \item around each white vertex, edges are cyclically labelled in counterclockwise order; in particular, if $v$ is a white vertex with degree $km$, it is incident to exactly $k$ edges of label $i$ for any $i$ in $ ]$. \end{itemize}

 This implies that any $m$-Eulerian map can be endowed with a \emph{canonical} orientation: orient all edges but the 1-labelled ones from their black end to their white end, see Fig.~\ref{fig:const_canonic}.
 We will now prove that this canonical orientation is accessible.
 First observe that, for any face $f$, labels of edges incident to $f$ are alternatively equal to $i$ and $i+1 \mod m$ for a given $i$.
 Hence if $i=1$ or $m$, $f$ is an oriented cycle and all its vertices lie in the same strong connected component.
 For other values of $i$, its edges are all oriented from black to white, the $i$-labelled ones counterclockwise and the others clockwise.
 Hence, if its vertices were not in one and the same component, there would exist a cocycle which contains both an $i$-labelled edge $e_0$ and an $i+1$-labelled edge $e_1$ incident to $f$.
 Iterating this argument along the cocycle produces a cyclical sequence of edges $(e_j)$ such that the label of $e_j$ is equal to $i+j$.
-Since a 1- or $m$-labelled edge cannot belong to a cocycle, we obtain a contradiction. \bigbreak
+Since no 1- or $m$-labelled edge can belong to a cocycle, we obtain a contradiction. \bigbreak

 Observe that in the canonical orientation of any $m$-Eulerian map, each black vertex has outdegree equal to $m-1$ (and indegree equal to 1), and each white vertex of degree $km$ has outdegree equal to $k$.
 Consequently, the function $\alpha$ defined by $\alpha(v) = m-1$ if $v$ is black, and $\alpha(v) = k$ if $v$ is white with degree $km$, is accessibly feasible.